 - Since 2013, the dairy sector has contributed about 20% of beef annually (approximately 2 billion kgs or 5 billion pounds) through cull cows and finished dairy steers and heifers to the U.S. beef supply chain.

 - If the rest of the world adopted U.S. care and production practices, the global cattle herd would shrink by 62%, or 975 million head.

-Cattle do more than recycle – they upcycle inedible plants into high-quality protein.
+Cattle do more than recycle – they upcycle inedible plants into high-quality protein

-- Beef cattle generate 19% more protein than they eat because their unique digestive system allows them to convert human-inedible plants into high-quality protein.This ability is key to providing useful calories, protein, and abundance of vitamins for an ever-escalating world population.
+- Beef cattle generate 19% more protein than they eat because their unique digestive system allows them to convert human-inedible plants into high-quality protein.This ability is key to providing useful calories, protein, and an abundance of vitamins for an ever-escalating world population.

 Social Responsibility: – A commitment to future generations